rjquiban/help-desk-kiosk/README.md

 # helpdeskkiosk
 Front-end for self-help station at the Help Desk
+Built using HTML, CSS, and Bootstrap